stjordanis/terra-docs-old/docs/dev-spec-oracle.md

 ### End-Block

 At the end of every block, the Oracle module checks whether it's the last block of the `VotePeriod`.
-If it is, it implements the [Voting Procedure](#voting-procedure):
+If it is, it runs the [Voting Procedure](#voting-procedure):

 1. All current active Luna exchange rates are purged from the store